omeradeel26/python_demo/README.md

 ## Pipeline Shell Script

-To perform the tests and obtain coverage results in a directory, run `cd pipeline` and run  `bash coverage.sh path/to/directory` to obtain the coverage results.
+To perform the tests and obtain coverage results in a directory, run `cd pipeline_scripts` and run  `bash coverage.sh path/to/directory` to obtain the coverage results.
 To view these results, open the `testing_report` directory located within the executed directory.
 Refer to the `coverage.py` docs to correctly configure the code coverage report in the `.coveragerc` file ie. branching coverage, coverage failure benchmark etc. To integrate this into a CI/CD pipeline, note that the shell script returns an exit code of 2 if it fails or 0 otherwise.

 ## Testing